juicedata/juicefs-csi-driver/docs/en/administration/ai-assisted-deployment-guide.md

 Before installation:

 - use an AI coding agent that can load a skill directory containing `SKILL.md` and supporting files;
-- if public documentation is unavailable, provide the local CSI documentation root together with its version, commit, or download date;
+- ensure the agent can access the official online [JuiceFS CSI Driver documentation](https://juicefs.com/docs/csi/introduction), [CSI Driver source](https://github.com/juicedata/juicefs-csi-driver), and [JuiceFS Operator source](https://github.com/juicedata/juicefs-operator);
 - identify the Kubernetes, CSI Driver, Mount Pod image, and Operator versions relevant to the task;
 - know whether the file system uses Cloud Service or Enterprise on-premises;
 - know the provisioning mode and namespaces for CSI components, workloads, and referenced Secrets;